coxmediagroup/Tic-Tac-Toe/docs/install.rst

 NOTE
 ~~~~
-If you already have Python 2.7.x and virtualenv, you may simply create a new
+If you already have Python 2.7 and virtualenv, you may simply create a new
 virtual env and skip the pyenv/pyenv-virtualenv setup.
 If you do skip the pyenv
-installation make sure to use the appropriate virtualenv path in step #6.
+installation make sure to use the appropriate virtualenv path in steps #6 & #7.

 Installation